2 Labeling Solutions for Warehouse Inventory Location Flexibility

 These are two viable, cost-effective solutions for operations seeing growth in their volume of SKUs and experiencing frequent changes to pick locations and inventory locations as a result.

-“Other options like magnetic barcode labels are also worth considering, especially for cooler or freezer storage environments,” Regner said.
+“Other options like magnetic barcode labels are also worth considering, especially for cooler or freezer storage environments,” Bender said.

 The Need for Speed